Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Introduction

 It is also noteworthy that the verification of topological properties of periodically driven systems are experimentally more viable compared to undriven systems.
-Recently, the periodic driving protocol of a (kicked) transverse field Ising model has been implemented experimentally using an array of superconducting qubits~\cite{mi22}.
-It is important to note that this model can be mapped to a Kitaev chain through Jordan-Wigner transformations~\cite{lieb61} and thus this model can host Majorana edge modes.
+Recently, a periodically driven Ising model in the presence of an additional site-dependent random longitudinal field has been implemented experimentally using an array of superconducting qubits~\cite{mi22}.
+It is important to note that in the integrable limit (when the longitudinal field is absent), a transverse field Ising model can be mapped to a Kitaev chain through Jordan-Wigner transformation~\cite{lieb61}.
+Although the Jordan-Wigner transformation is non-local, there is no non-local term consisting of long string operators in the Jordan-Wigner transformed Ising Hamiltonian with the open boundary conditions (unlike with the periodic boundary conditions) and thus it works fine with the open boundary conditions~\cite{oshikawa19}.
 In the present work, we not only probe how these Floquet Majorana modes are manifested in the DEE, but also we illustrate the robustness of these modes against weak spatial disorder and temporal noise.